 Study in Holland

 To see the scenic beauty of this country while obtaining quality education is probably the biggest plus for studying in Holland, also known as Netherlands.
 Beyond everything, Holland is known as one of the best countries in the world in terms of education.
 It has more than 2,100 international study programs and courses, being taught and most of them are in English, which makes it an ideal choice for international students.
 Some of the most popular cities here include Amsterdam, Velp, Haarlem, Dronten, Assen, etc. The country offers you a rich blend of both beautiful landscapes and a multicultural community for learning and studying.
 The cost of living and studying here is at par with most other European countries but could be reduced based on the kind of university or program you choose.
-There are top hostels located here along with getting some accommodation as paying guest or even sharing rooms in one of the outside-campus accommodations.

 Education System in Holland

 Holland has a binary system of education.
 It means that you can choose between two types of education:

 - Higher professional education, offered by universities of applied sciences.